krystianmd/juneed-plugin/README.md

 * [Contact](#contact)

 ## Introduction
-Intellij plugin that helps you with writing/generating some boilerplate unit tests.
+Intellij plugin that helps you with writing/generating boilerplate test code.
-A full list of docummented features can be found in the 'features' directory.
+A full list of documented features can be found in the [here](https://github.com/krystianmd/juneed-plugin/tree/main/features).

 ## Technologies
 * Java 11